Skip to Main Content

 • Chills

 If your dog is showing any of the symptoms listed above a trip to the vet is essential.
 Undiagnosed anaplasmosis in Dogs can lead to serious health complications.
 Long-term effects of anaplasmosis in dogs include respiratory failure, organ failure, and bleeding issues.
-In very severe cases, Anaplasmosis can be fatal for dogs.
+In very severe cases, Anaplasmosis can be fatal for dogs

-Does anaplasmosis go away in dogs?
+Does Anaplasmosis go away in dogs?

 If your dog shows any symptoms associated with Anaplasmosis, it is crucial to seek veterinary care promptly.
 Left untreated, this condition can lead to severe complications, including respiratory and organ failure, and even prove fatal in some cases.